GetAmbassador/redux-clerk/README.md

 ```

 ## Extending an existing reducer
-If you need to handle additional updates the raw/instance data it is possible to extend the provided reducer with [reduce-reducers](https://www.npmjs.com/package/reduce-reducers).
+If you need to handle additional updates to the raw/instance data it is possible to extend the provided reducer with [reduce-reducers](https://www.npmjs.com/package/reduce-reducers).

 ```
 import reduceReducers from 'reduce-reducers'